tainacan/tainacan-wiki/dev/creating-metadata-type.md

 - Creating Vue Web Component for the [Metadata Form](#creating-vue-web-component-for-the-metadata-form)
 - Advanced usage of third party [Vue Components](#advanced-usage-of-vue-components)

-If you want to play with the sample used here, it is all available in this github repo: [https://github.com/tainacan/custom-metadata-type-samples](https://github.com/tainacan/custom-metadata-type-samples ":ignore").
+> If you want to play with the sample used here, it is all available in [this Github repo](https://github.com/tainacan/custom-metadata-type-samples ":ignore") :wink:

 ## Registering your Metadata Type